 The half-life of a drug usually coincides with the onset of withdrawal.
 So if you are taking Heroin intravenously, one can reasonably presume that with a half life of say: 6 hours, that one will begin to feel withdrawal symptoms after 6 or 7 seven hours or thereabouts.
 For a person taking Suboxone, which has a very long half-life it can take up to a week to feel withdrawal symptoms.
 As I mentioned, this can all vary from person to person based on your physical make-up; but the half-life of a drug is a very good indication of how long it will take for withdrawals to start after stopping or significantly reducing the intake of your medication.
 Ok, so I’ve beaten that one to death.
 Back to the strategy.

 In my judgment, a successful taper is like walking on a razor’s edge.
 You are literally trying to keep two opposing forces at bay.
 On one side, you are trying to reduce the amount of opiates (or narcotics) in your bloodstream and on the other side you are trying to keep withdrawal from setting in.
 I cannot tell you how many people email me and say, “I’ve been tapering and going down from this to that etc. etc. and I feel awful.”
 My response to that is “Why?”
 The goal of tapering is to eventually Reduce the symptoms of withdrawal.
 The reason why you are lowering your dose is to help you feel better, not worse.
-Clearly, these people in my mind are not tapering their dose correctly.
+Clearly, these people are not tapering their dose correctly.
 Either they are waiting too long between doses or they have reduced their doses too much too soon.
 Some people may disagree with me (for reasons I know not) but if you are tapering and you are acutely symptomatic then you aren’t doing it correctly.
 Of course there may be some very slight symptoms but one shouldn’t be in full-blown, goose-flesh withdrawal while tapering.
 Why prolong the agony?
 You are going to go through some sort of withdrawal/detox regardless.

 The strategy should be to lower your dose as much as you can yet still remain reasonably comfortable so that your eventual withdrawal is as painless as possible.
 This may take some trial and error but the secret is patience and also a willingness to adjust your taper schedule if necessary.
 If you are sticking to a schedule and you feel sick then you may need to shorten the time between doses or possibly raise your individual dose just a bit so that you do not cause withdrawal symptoms.
 It’s a delicate balance for sure.

 No one knows this more than a person trying to detox off of Suboxone.
 The difficult part of Suboxone is that is has a very long half life and people’s opiate receptors are not able to shed Suboxone very easily.
-For those people on suboxone, it can take months and months to taper properly and some people even get down to 1/4mg or less and still find it very difficult to stop.
+For those people on suboxone, it can take months to taper properly and some people even get down to 1/4mg or less yet still find it very difficult to stop.
 There’s a psychological aspect to the PAWS (Post Acute Withdrawal) phenomenon for sure but everyone that I talk to on Suboxone or trying to taper off Suboxone has the same story: it takes a long time to get off of Sub.
 BUT it can be done.
 I address suboxone detox in the Suboxone Information section on the website

 The “Mountaineering Memory Management Device”

-So ultimately, tapering is a useful strategy to help reduce the discomfort of your detox/withdrawal but it has to be done correctly or it can make matters worse.
+Tapering from opiates is a useful strategy to help reduce the discomfort of your detox/withdrawal but it has to be done correctly or it can make matters worse.
 A good analogy would be high-altitude mountaineering.
-All climbers have to acclimatize themselves to the altitude or they can get sick and possibly even die from pulmonary edema or other nasty things that happen suddenly and kill you.
+All climbers have to acclimatize themselves to the altitude or they can get sick and possibly even die from pulmonary edema or other nasty things that can happen suddenly and kill you.
 If you have ever read anything on climbing Everest or any tall mountains, you’ll recall that all climbers have base camps at several altitudes on the mountain.
 When they arrive at base camp #1, they may ascend up to Camp #2 and then come back down for a day or so.
-Then they gradually move up to each base camp going back and forth as needed so that their body and get used to the lack of oxygen at those higher altitudes.
+Then they gradually move up to each base camp going back and forth as needed so that their body can get used to the lack of oxygen at those higher altitudes.
 Tapering is essentially the same process.
 But mountain climbers don’t wait until they have a brain hemorrhage or pulmonary edema to go back down the mountain unless they have made a grave mistake and have acclimatized too fast.
 I think that this is a great example -albeit less grave- of what your strategy should be for tapering.
 Take it slowly and let your body get used to not being on as much medication; if you start to feel sick then maybe you need to slow down or maybe you’ve cut your dose by too much.

 Lets say that you are currently taking 10 Vicodin per day (2 at 4-6 hour intervals).
 You and your doctor have decided that it’s time for you to get off the pain meds.
 So you both put a schedule together and it goes something like this: